lscalese/journal-file-indexer/README.md

 ## Description

 The log file search functionality integrated into the management portal is currently experiencing response time problems on large files.
 The objective is to temporarily index the data in a log file in a database in order to improve search performance.

 ## Release note

+**Versions 0.7.0***

+Front-end :

+ * Add a form to restore old value or new value of a global in indexed journal.
+ * UI improvements.

 **Version 0.6.0**